Chinese Graduate Profiles

 Employment:

-Student Services Officer in ESOS Compliance, International Student Centre at the University of Adelaide (Adelaide)Advice for current students:
+Student Services Officer in ESOS Compliance, International Student Support at the University of Adelaide (Adelaide)Advice for current students:

-“I spent my six years of university life without really thinking what I would like to do after completing my studies.
+“I spent my six years of university life without really thinking about what I would like to do after completing my studies.
 I chose both my undergraduate and postgraduate programs for fantasy and not for career purposes.
-I took it for granted that I should spend my early twenties studying without thinking into the future.
-Now looking back, I often wish I could have been had my future career path planned while studying at university.”Yifu Liu
+I took it for granted that I should spend my early twenties studying without thinking about the future.
+Now, looking back, I often wish I could have had my future career path planned while studying at university.”Xinyue Liu

 Academic Program: